 Please select the Power BI column on which you want to drill down, and right-click on it will open the context menu.
-Let me select the Drill down option in this Power BI report.
+Let me select the Drill down option in this report.

-Now you can see the column chart that shows the Sales by product Subcategory.
-However, this is only showing for the Bikes category (not the accessories, or the Clothing).
+You can see the column chart showing the Sales by product Subcategory.
+However, this only shows for the Bikes category (not the accessories or the Clothing).
 If you observe closely, Power BI added the Bikes under the filter section.

 Now you can see the Road Bikes Sales by product Color